Izabela88/walkers-website/documents/features/test_user_stories.md

   ![log out icon](/documents/log-out-icon.png)

-  - Before the users logs off, they are asked if they are sure they want to log out.
+  - Before the users log off, they are asked if they are sure they want to log out.

   ![log out question](/documents/log-out-q.png)